Mosul: Churches and monasteries

-Mosul had the highest proportion of Assyrian Christians of all the Iraqi cities outside of the Kurdish region, and contains several interesting old churches, some of which originally date back to the early centuries of Christianity.
+Mosul has the highest proportion of Assyrian Christians of all the Iraqi cities outside of the Kurdish region, and contains several interesting old churches, some of which originally date back to the early centuries of Christianity.
 Its ancient Assyrian churches are often hidden and their entrances in thick walls are not easy to find.
 Some of them have suffered from excessive restoration.